 If you live in a coastal region with salty soil, or if your property is exposed to direct salt spray, it can be difficult to find interesting landscape plants that will thrive.
 The Geiger tree (Cordia sebestena) might be the tree for you.
 It can grow in sandy, salty, alkaline, and dry soils.
 It can grow as a street tree in a confined space.
-And it’s one of the best flowering trees for direct salt spray.
-But it cannot tolerate any frosty weather.
+It’s also one of the best flowering trees for direct salt spray.
+However, it cannot tolerate any frosty weather.

 Geiger Tree Info

 So, what is a Geiger tree?
 It is a relatively small tree with orange flowers and evergreen leaves.
 It is also known as scarlet cordia or orange cordia.
 Several related trees in the Cordia genus feature white or yellow flowers and enjoy similar conditions.

 Geiger trees are native to the Caribbean islands and possibly to Florida.
 They can grow in zones 10b to 12b, so in the mainland U.S., south Florida is the only place suitable for growing this species.
 However, its white-flowered relative Cordia boisseri is more cold tolerant.

 The flowers appear year-round but are most abundant in summer.
 They appear in clusters at the end of branches and are usually bright orange.
 This tree does produce fragrant fruits that drop onto the ground, so only plant one in a location where these fruits will not be a nuisance.

 How to Grow Geiger Trees